genderkit/genderkit/_resources/injections.md

 - injecting *Sustanon*

     Leeds Gender Identity Team have produced a detailed [guide to injecting Sustanon](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fwww.leedsandyorkpft.nhs.uk%2Four-services%2Fwp-content%2Fuploads%2Fsites%2F2%2F2021%2F05%2FHow-to-give-a-Testosterone-Intramuscular-IM-Injection.docx&wdOrigin=BROWSELINK).
-Brighton Health and Wellbeing Centre have [a video guide on how to inject Sustanon](https://www.brightonhealthandwellbeingcentre.co.uk/selfcare/b12-sustanon-injections).
+The Health Centre at the University of Sussex also have [a guide including videos on how to inject Sustanon](https://www.unimed.co.uk/self-injecting/).

 - injecting *Nebido* (testosterone undecanoate)

     Nebido can be more difficult to inject than Sustanon, and you may want someone else to inject this for you.
-Brighton Health and Wellbeing Centre have [a video guide on how to inject Nebido and Decapeptyl](https://www.brightonhealthandwellbeingcentre.co.uk/selfcare/nebido-decapeptyl-injections).

 - injecting *Decapeptyl* (triptorelin)

     You should read the instructions on how to prepare the mixture, which is included in the packaging.
-Brighton Health and Wellbeing Centre have [a video guide on how to inject Nebido and Decapeptyl](https://www.brightonhealthandwellbeingcentre.co.uk/selfcare/nebido-decapeptyl-injections).

 - injecting *Prostap* (leuprorelin)